 This post may contain affiliate links.
 Please read my affiliate policy for more information.

-Deciding whether you’re ready to date again isn’t a decision most of us take lightly.
+Short and Sweet Summary: Deciding whether you’re ready to date again isn’t a decision most of us take lightly.
 It’s a pretty big step in our widow journey.
 But let’s not make it more than it is.
 Just ask yourself if you’re up for the possibility and see where it goes from there.
+That’s all.